Authority: Executive Vice Chancellor and Provost

 2. Areas of Faculty Responsibility

 Faculty are appointed with the expectation that they will undertake and excel in teaching, research, and service (including service to the university and profession, and outreach).
 In some fields, faculty are expected to engage in interdisciplinary collaboration including non-entrepreneurial consulting.
 The mix of activities undertaken by a faculty member should reflect the terms of his or her appointment, including subsequent modifications agreed to by the Department Head.
 Evaluation of each faculty member by the departmental voting faculty and administration for the purpose of reappointment, promotion, and the granting of permanent tenure should take account of the mix of activities so stipulated.
-Each faculty member’s accomplishments should be judged according to his or her assigned duties and material outlined in the Statement of Faculty Responsibility.
+Each faculty member’s accomplishments should be judged according to his or her assigned duties and material outlined in the Statement of Faculty Responsibilities.
 The Department Head should provide departmental voting faculty and administrators with adequate information for them to assess the mix of activities undertaken by the faculty member being evaluated.

 3. General Standards